pypa/cibuildwheel/docs/contributing.md

 To prepare a development environment.

-## Testing minimal configs
+### Testing sample configs

-cibuildwheel's _minimal_ example configs can be tested on a simple project on cibuildwheel's existing CI.
+cibuildwheel's  example configs can be tested on a simple project on cibuildwheel's existing CI.
 These should be run whenever the minimal configs change.

 To test minimal configs, make sure you have a clean git repo, then run the script: